Compassion in Action

 What participants learn:

-Authentic examples of how experienced caregivers respond to patients who are:
+Authentic examples of how experienced caregivers respond with compassion to people who are in need of assistance, and who are:

 - Afraid of losing their autonomy